 A link to upload supporting documentation will be provided in the Edutest Confirmation Email upon successful submission of the scholarship application form.

 STEP 3.
-FINANCIAL ASSISTANCE
+MEANS-TESTING

 All Wesley College Scholarships are awarded on merit, recognising students’ existing talents, achievements and academic performance as well as their potential to contribute to the College community.